elebumm/RedditVideoMakerBot/README.md

 2. Run `pip3 install -r requirements.txt`
 3. Run `playwright install` and `playwright install-deps`.

+**EXPERIMENTAL**: Run this install script to do steps 1-3 automatically (it also install dependencies!).
+Supports MacOS and Debian, Arch, CentoOS and fedora.

 4.
 	4a **Automatic Install**: Run `python3 main.py` and type 'yes' to activate the setup assistant.